fabioono25/data-structures-algorithms/README.md

 * **Poor Performance:** Selection Sort's performance is poor compared to more advanced sorting algorithms like QuickSort or MergeSort.
 * **Not Suitable for Real-world Applications:** Due to its inefficiency, it's seldom used in real-world applications where sorting large datasets is a common requirement.

 ---

 ### Insertion Sort

 #### Definition

+Insertion Sort is a straightforward sorting algorithm that builds the final sorted array one item at a time.
+It iterates through the input array, taking one element at each step and inserting it into its correct position relative to the already sorted elements.
+The algorithm is efficient for small datasets but less practical for larger ones due to its time complexity of O(n^2).

+* **Advantages:**

+  * **Simple Implementation:** Insertion Sort is relatively easy to understand and implement, making it suitable for educational purposes or small datasets.
+  * **Efficient for Small Datasets:** It performs well with small datasets and is often faster than more complex algorithms for lists of limited size.
+* **Disadvantages:**

+  * **Inefficiency with Large Datasets:** Insertion Sort has a time complexity of O(n^2), making it inefficient for large datasets.
+  * **Poor Performance:** Insertion Sort's performance is poor compared to more advanced sorting algorithms like QuickSort or MergeSort.
+  * **Not Suitable for Real-world Applications:** Due to its inefficiency, it's seldom used in real-world applications where sorting large datasets is a common requirement.
+* **Advantages:**

+  * **Simple Implementation:** Insertion Sort is relatively easy to understand and implement, making it suitable for educational purposes or small datasets.
+  * **Efficient for Small Datasets:** Performs well with small datasets and is often faster than more complex algorithms for lists of limited size.
+  * **Stable Sorting:** Maintains the relative order of equal elements, making it a stable sorting algorithm.
+  * **Adaptive:** Takes advantage of existing order, with a best-case time complexity of O(n) when the input is nearly sorted.
+* **Disadvantages:**

+  * **Inefficiency with Large Datasets:** Insertion Sort has a time complexity of O(n^2), making it inefficient for large datasets.
+  * **Unstable for Large Datasets:** Despite being stable and adaptive, its performance degrades for larger datasets compared to more advanced sorting algorithms.
+  * **Not Suitable for Real-world Applications:** Due to its inefficiency, it's seldom used in real-world applications where sorting large datasets is a common requirement

 ---